ol-webb/saxo_trading_bot/README.md

 # Alpaca Trading Bot

+I previously used IBKR, however their gateway service is not designed to be run headless and requires the user to input username and password through a GUI.
+In July 2025, Alpaca entered UK markets, so with the future aims of running my bots headless through AWS, I am using Alpaca instead of IBKR.

 ## What Is It & How Does It Work?

 Principally: a trading bot template.
 With a given table of assets with certain key features, this bot will trade based around signals that you can set.
 It uses Alpaca brokerage.